- Hemp cultivation and processing impact CBD prices.

 Quality Control and Testing

 To ensure the purity and potency of CBD products, they must undergo rigorous testing and quality control measures.
-This includes third-party laboratory testing to verify the THC content, as well as other contaminants such as heavy metals, pesticides, and microbials.
+This includes third party laboratory testing to verify the THC content and other contaminants such as heavy metals, pesticides, and microbials.

 These tests can be costly, and the cost is often passed on to the consumer.

 Although CBD is not regulated by the Food and Drug Administration (FDA) in the US, there are still costs associated with meeting different regulations, which can be expensive.

 For instance, companies producing CBD products must adhere to strict Good Manufacturing Practices (GMP) standards, which cover everything from the way the products are manufactured to the conditions in which they are stored.

 Additionally, the cannabis industry is taxed heavily, and these taxes are often reflected in the price of CBD products.

 The popularity of CBD has led to a proliferation of brands, many of which invest heavily in marketing and advertising to stand out in a saturated market.
 These marketing expenses can also contribute to the high cost of CBD products.